substrate-developer-hub/substrate-how-to-guides/docs/09-tutorials/01-Kitties/Part 1/interacting-functions.md

 ## Next steps

-Complete the second part of this tutorial to:
+Complete Part II of this tutorial to:

 - Connect your chain to the front-end template
 - Customize the template using PolkadotJS API